 What is the best way to process large volume of data?

-Use the Stash data system to store and process large volumes of data.
+Use the Stash data system to stage large volumes of data.
 Please refer the section Data Solutions for more details.

-How do I transfer data from Stash to my system and vice versa?
+How do I transfer my data to and from OSG Connect?

-You can transfer data using scp, rsync and globus.
-See the section on Transferring Data to OSG Connect for more details.
+You can transfer data using scp or rsync.
+See Using scp To Transfer Files To OSG Connect for more details.

 How do I run and manage complex workflows?

-In order to deal with workflows that have multiple steps and/or multiple files to transfer, we advise using a workflow management system.
+For workflows that have multiple steps and/or multiple files to, we advise using a workflow management system.
 A workflow management system allows you to define different computational steps in your workflow and indicate how inputs and outputs should be transferred between these steps.
 Once you define a workflow, the workflow management system will then run your workflow, automatically retrying failed jobs and transferrring files between different steps.

 What workflow management systems are recommended on OSG?